build-trust/.github/CONTRIBUTING.md

 We strive to keep the Ockam community an open and welcoming environment.
 Please read and follow our [Community Code of Conduct](CODE_OF_CONDUCT.md).

+## Creating Issues

+### Bugs
+Template for a bug creation can be found [here](templates/BUG.md).

+General gudlines:
+* Describe the current state, compared to the  desired state
+* Provide exact links of code to change
+* Provide steps to produce
+* Be sure to label the issue with approriate labels where applicable (e.g. "Good First Issue", "Help Wanted")

+### Features
+Template for feature creation can be found [here](templates/FEATURE.md).

 ## Get help

 If you have any questions or need help integrating Ockam into your application